parse5214/fcc-headerparser-microservice/README.md

-# Request Header Parser Microservice
+# Request Header Parser Microservice from FCC

+## Description

-This is the boilerplate for the Request Header Parser Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/request-header-parser-microservice
+This is the develop of the Request Header Parser Microservice as part of the FreeCodeCamp curriculum.